JaKooLit/Debian-Hyprland/README.md

 - [ ] sddm blackscreen when log-out
 - [ ] cava does not work
 - [ ] Installing SDDM if or any other Login Manager installed.
 See [`Issue 2 - SDDM`](https://github.com/JaKooLit/Debian-Hyprland/issues/2)
+- [ ] network is down or become unmanaged [`This`](https://askubuntu.com/questions/71159/network-manager-says-device-not-managed) might help

 ### 📒 Final Notes
 - join my discord channel [`Discord`](https://discord.gg/V2SJ92vbEN)